NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 ## Regeneration

 The Recover/Regeneration event is designed for responding to a given failed node that lost part of the history.
 In addition, it also has a local backup that restores nodes in some cases of hardware failure.
-This local level of safety (which can be seen as a hardware faulty safety) is essential, reducing the change of specifically designed malicious attacks.
+This local level of safety (which can be seen as a hardware faulty safety) is essential, reducing the chance of specifically designed malicious attacks.

 In this sense, if the node had failed and recovered its health, it automatically sends a $change_view$ to $0$, which means that that node is back and wants to hear the history from the others.
 Thus, it might receive a payload that provides it the ability to check the agreements of the majority and come back to real operation, helping them to sign the current block being processed.